open-compensation-token-license/license-token-website/wikisrc/open-source-project-business-models.md

 While open source project business models can be lucrative, they also come with challenges.
 One of the primary concerns is ensuring that the revenue generated is sufficient to sustain the project's development and maintenance.
 Additionally, companies must navigate complex licensing agreements and intellectual property issues.
 For more insights, explore [open source monetization challenges and strategies](https://www.license-token.com/wiki/open-source-monetization-challenges-and-strategies).

 However, the opportunities in open source are vast.
 With the rise of [cloud computing](https://aws.amazon.com/what-is-cloud-computing/) and [artificial intelligence](https://en.wikipedia.org/wiki/Artificial_intelligence), there is a growing demand for open source solutions that can be customized and integrated with existing systems.
+For further exploration, consider the [open source project revenue strategies](https://www.license-token.com/wiki/open-source-project-revenue-strategies) and [open source project funding trends](https://www.license-token.com/wiki/open-source-project-funding-trends).

 ## Conclusion